Entertainment

 The beginning of Tanabata

 In China, a ceremony called “Kikkouden” has long been practiced on July 7th to pray for progress in sewing and other skills.
-In the Nara period (710-794), when it was introduced to Japan along with the legend of Tanabata, people began to make offerings on the night of July 7th to pray for the improvement of their sewing and artistic skills.
+In the Nara period (710-794), when it was introduced to Japan along with the legend of Tanabata, people began to make offerings on the night of July 7th to pray for improving their sewing and artistic skills.

-The custom of hanging Tanzaku (paper strips of paper with wishes written on them) and ornaments on a bamboo branch has been around since the Edo period.
-A number of Ukiyoe prints from the Edo period depict how Tanabata was widely practiced among the common people.
+The custom of hanging Tanzaku (paper strips with wishes written on them) and ornaments on a bamboo branch has been around since the Edo period.
+Several Ukiyoe prints from the Edo period depict how Tanabata was widely practiced among ordinary people.

 The Star Stories of Orihime and Hikoboshi – The Legend of Tanabata